Buddhism’s 3 Disciplines of Ethics, Meditation and Wisdom

 Moral conduct, ethics or self-discipline is the first of the three.
 The practice of being kind is what makes the mind capable of focusing when in meditation.
 Each and every one of our actions either minimizes or causes greater harm to others.
 If our behavior causes others harm, we reap the negative repercussions of that, too.

 A mind that’s preoccupied with the fear of getting caught or found out, guilt or shame, is a mind that’s incapable of sitting in quietude and uninterested in getting to know itself better.
 Practicing kindness and strengthening the self-discipline that’s required to avoid harming others lays the foundation for a clear, undisturbed mind.
 Disciplined moral conduct gives us the courage and confidence we need to turn our attention inward.
+Buddhist traditions offer taking the five precepts as a way to further commit to ethical discipline.

 Because the three disciplines support each other, meditating strengthens our ability to remain mindful of our behavior, while wisdom, the knowledge of cause and effect, motivates us to act kindly.